PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![005_mambaforge_install](./images/005_mambaforge_install.png)

+**Mambaforge can optionally be added to the Windows Environment Variable Path.** This makes the ```base``` Python environment accessible via the Windows Terminal.
+This allows third party applications to accessing Python from the Windows Terminal.
+Such a use case is normally more advanced, for example a C++ IDE that is configured by default to access the Windows Terminal will also be able to invoke a Python Script if Mambaforge is added to the WIndows Environmental Variables Path.

-You can optionally add Mambaforge to the Windows Environment Variable Paths.
-This makes the ```base``` Python environment accessible via the Windows Terminal.
-For most purposes you will want to use the Mambaforge Prompt instead which is optimised to work with multiple Python environments and not hard coded to the one in the Windows Environmental Variables Path.
-However if you are using Python extenally you may want to select this option:
+Note that in most regular use scenarios the Mambaforge Prompt should be preferentially used to interact with Python instead of the Windows Terminal.
+The Mambaforge Prompt is similar to the Windows Terminal but is optimised to work with multiple Python environments and not hard coded to the single base environment provided in the Windows Environmental Variables Path like in the case of the Windows Terminal.
+The Mambaforge Prompt can be used to install packages in Python environments and launch IDEs installed in the Python environments.

 ![006_mambaforge_install](./images/006_mambaforge_install.png)

 ![007_mambaforge_install](./images/007_mambaforge_install.png)

-Once you have made your options, select Install:
+Once the decision to add Mambaforge to the Windwos Environmental Path or not is configured.
+Select Install:

 ![008_mambaforge_install](./images/008_mambaforge_install.png)